1938 Polish ultimatum to Lithuania: Acceptance

 President Smetona held a government meeting late on the night of March 18, 1938, to decide whether to accept the ultimatum.
 Lithuania clearly lacked international support and the demand was rather tame.
 A refusal would have cast Lithuania in an unfavourable light as an unreasonable disputant that had irrationally rejected peaceful diplomatic relations for eighteen years.
 Lithuanian diplomats were divided on the issue, while popular opinion was strongly against accepting the ultimatum.
 Various campaigns for the Lithuanian liberation of Vilnius had attracted massive participation.
 "Mourning of Vilnius Day" (October 9, when Żeligowski invaded Lithuania and captured Vilnius), had become an annual event, and the largest social organisation in interwar Lithuania was the Union for the Liberation of Vilnius, with some 25,000 members.

-Passionate feelings about Vilnius were expressed in a popular slogan "Mes be Vilniaus nenurimsim" (we will not rest without Vilnius), part of a poem by Petras Vaičiūnas.
+Passionate feelings about Vilnius were expressed in a popular slogan "Mes be Vilniaus nenurimsim" (we will not calm down without Vilnius), part of a poem by Petras Vaičiūnas.
 While Paul Hymans' regional peace plans at the League of Nations were under negotiation, Lithuanian Prime Minister Ernestas Galvanauskas barely survived an assassination attempt.

 A government decision to open over 80 Polish schools in Lithuania was a probable factor in the 1926 Lithuanian coup d'état.
 Any government making concessions to Poland at that time risked an ouster.

 President Smetona received memoranda from nine nationalistic organisations urging the government to reject the ultimatum.
 However, a decisive comment was made by General Stasys Raštikis, the commander of the Lithuanian army.
 He testified that a military victory over Poland was impossible and argued for a peaceful resolution.
 The government's decision was confirmed by the Fourth Seimas with minimal discussion.
 On March 19, Dailidė relayed acceptance of the ultimatum to the Poles, who gave a 12-hour extension to decide on the ultimatum as a show of good faith.